Southwest Floridians May Not Get Presents on Time

 There were 8 deer involved in the collision, all of which escaped without injury.
 They were last seen grazing on the grounds at the Shell Factory.
 The woman driving the Buick, identified as part-time Fort Myers resident I.M.
 Careless, was treated for confusion at the scene and released.

-“Unfortunately, this is a classic example of how a crash can happen to anyone, at any time and at any place,” said Fort Myers personal injury attorney Mike Noone, of the law firm of Goldberg Noone, LLC.
+“Unfortunately, this is a classic example of how a crash can happen to anyone, at any time and at any place,” said Fort Myers personal injury attorney Mike Noone, of the law firm of Goldberg Noone Abraham.
 “Mr. Claus reached out to the firm after the crash, and our sleigh and reindeer accident team are thoroughly investigating the circumstances of the crash.”

 Attorney Noone goes on to point out that in this case, as in most traffic crash cases, dealing with both drivers’ insurance companies can be the most difficult hurdle in receiving fair financial compensation for your injuries, continued treatment and rehabilitation, and any long-term physical impairments.
 “Ms. Careless’ insurance company is now questioning whether the bright red light designed to guide Mr. Claus’s sleigh was in fact operational, and whether a reasonable person could or should be expected to have seen it prior to turning into his right-of-way,” Noone points out.